flyingleafe/dqnroute/README.md

 * [Examples](/launches/igor) of baggage handling topology graphs, in particular with cycles:
     * [Example](/launches/igor/tarau2010.yaml) (and [visualization](/launches/igor/ConveyorGraph-Tarau2010.pdf)) based on [Tarau, Alina N., Bart De Schutter, and Hans Hellendoorn.
 "Model-based control for route choice in automated baggage handling systems."
 IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews) 40.3 (2010): 341-351](https://ieeexplore.ieee.org/abstract/document/5382550/).
     * [Example](/launches/igor/johnstone2010.yaml) (and [visualization](/launches/igor/ConveyorGraph-Johnstone2010.pdf)) based on [Johnstone, Michael, Doug Creighton, and Saeid Nahavandi.
 "Status-based routing in baggage handling systems: Searching verses learning."
 IEEE Transactions on Systems, Man, and Cybernetics, Part C (Applications and Reviews) 40.2 (2009): 189-200](https://ieeexplore.ieee.org/abstract/document/5357429/).
-* A fix (?) for the bug: a bag was processed incorrectly if it passed twice along the same conveyor.
+* Bugfix: a bag was processed incorrectly if it passed twice along the same conveyor.
 This is possible only in topology graphs with cycles.
+* Bugfix: Laplacian Eigenmap embeddings were computed nondeterministically (with different random initialization), making different nodes have different embedding matrices.
+The initialization was replaced to a fixed, deterministic one.

 Unfortunately, some features are currently implemented with global variables due to Igor's lack of good understanding of the simulation model.